 Spent the day travelling up through Georgia pressing northwards towards Virginia.
 As we travelled, my mind turned to three things; Architecture, Americans, and Greyhound buses.

 I HATE GREYHOUND BUSES.
 The entire company seems to be made up of the most inept, unhelpful, disrespectful, useless bunch of po-faced morons on the planet.
-The seven plagues of Egypt wouldn’t be enough to wish on these cretins, these people-hating, slothful, discourteous rotters with about as much idea about customer service as a cockroach has about food hygiene.
+The seven plagues of Egypt wouldn’t be enough to wish on these cretins, these people-hating, slothful, discourteous rotters with about as much idea about customer service as an inebriated cockroach has about food hygiene.

 I just wanted to get that off my chest.